This popular Egyptian myth tells the story of mummification.

 Isis loved her husband very much and searched far and wide to find him.
 When Seth discovered that Isis was searching for Osiris, he knew he had to find the chest first, so that Isis didn't find out what he had done.
 When he found the chest he opened it and cut Osiris' body into many pieces, which he scattered to the four corners of the earth.

-Isis worked hard to find all the pieces and, when she had found them all, she put Osiris' body back together, wrapping it up in fine linen bandages.
-This made him the first mummy.
+Isis worked hard to find all the pieces of Osiris and, when she had found them all, she put Osiris' body back together, wrapping it up in fine linen bandages.
+This made him the first mummified person.
 When she was finished she used her magical powers to bring Osiris back to life.
 But Osiris told her he must leave this life and go into the afterlife, where he became a god.

 Figure of Osiris

 Ancient Egyptian people kept figures of their gods to honour them.
 The figure of Osiris in the photograph above might have been kept in a shrine, in someone's home or placed in a grave.
 It is made of copper, a precious metal.

 In the video below, Emily talks about the gruesome murder of Osiris, god of the Underworld, and examines related artefacts from Leeds Museums & Galleries collection.

 Afterlife - life after death

 Mummify - to prepare a dead body to stop it from decaying

 Myth - a made-up story used to explain something important

 Scatter - to throw things around so they land in different places